 How did the women feel about this?

-Tiane Mitchell-Gordon and I were appalled when we learned of his speech.
+The late, great Tiane Mitchell-Gordon and I were appalled when we learned of his speech.
 105 years after Mr. Carr’s boast, we offer this imagined response of both women.

-For context about authorship, Tiane Mitchell Gordon is descended from African slaves and grew up in NC during segregation.
+For context about authorship, Tiane Mitchell Gordon was descended from African slaves and grew up in NC during segregation.
 Allegra Jordan’s Alabama grandfather was one of the last living sons of a Confederate veteran.
 Her Ohio great-grandfather owned a house used by the Underground Railroad.

 Part I by Tiane Mitchell Gordon